Blowing Star Formation Away in AGN Hosts (BAH) -- III. Serendipitous discovery of a $z\sim2.9$ star-forming galaxy lensed by the galactic bulge of CGCG 012-070 using JWST NIRSpec: Introduction

 The detection of strong gravitational lenses often involves several technical challenges, such as managing large imaging datasets and designing tools for precise identification \citep[e.g.][]{Metcalf19}.
 The number of identified gravitational lenses has been increasing rapidly due to the recent launch of the Euclid space telescope \citep{Euclid24} and is expected to continue to grow, thanks to surveys such as the Legacy Survey of Space and Time \citep[LSST;][]{Ivezic19}.
 Gravitational lenses are found mainly in early-type galaxies, with only 10–20\% in spirals \citep{Auger09}, due to their lower mass and less concentrated mass distribution.
 Strong lenses produced by low-redshift spiral galaxies ($z \lesssim 0.1$) are even more uncommon \citep{Treu11,ORiordan25}.
 Gravitational lenses in low-redshift galaxies are particularly insightful as the lensed arcs are observed in the central region of the galaxy, where the lensing primarily traces stellar mass.
 This, in turn, can be used as an independent constraint on the Initial Mass Function (IMF) mismatch parameter \citep[e.g.][]{Newman2017}.

-Here, we report the serendipitous detection of a strongly lensed galaxy by the spiral galaxy CGCG\:012-070, located at $z = 0.048$, using observations taken with the Near-Infrared Spectrograph (NIRSpec) of the James Webb Space Telescope (JWST) in integral field unit (IFU) spectroscopy mode.
-This work is organized as follows: Section~\ref{sec:obs} describes the observations and the data reduction procedures, while Sec.~\ref{sec:res} presents the main results, followed by a discussion in Section~\ref{sec:disc}.
-Finally, the conclusions and their implications are summarized in Section~\ref{sec:disc}.
+Here, we report the serendipitous detection of a strongly lensed galaxy by the spiral galaxy CGCG\:012-070 ($z = 0.048$), using observations taken with the Near-Infrared Spectrograph (NIRSpec) of the James Webb Space Telescope (JWST) in integral field unit (IFU) spectroscopy mode.
+This paper is structured as follows.
+Section~\ref{sec:obs} describes the observations and data reduction.
+Section~\ref{sec:res} presents the main results, followed by a discussion in Section~\ref{sec:disc}.
+Finally, the conclusions and their implications are summarized in Section~\ref{sec:conc}.